LispCookbook/cl-cookbook/dynamic-libraries.md

 ./make-shared-library.sh --fancy
 ~~~

 Note that the shared library has a `.so` extension even on Windows and Mac, but it seems to work just fine.
-If you use Roswell in MSYS2, it can sometimes use your Windows home directory rather than your MSYS2 home directory, which are different paths.
-Therefore, the path to Roswell might be `/C/Users/<username>/.roswell`,
+If you use Roswell in MSYS2, it can use your Windows home directory rather than your MSYS2 home directory, which are different paths.
+Therefore, the path to Roswell might be `$USERPROFILE/.roswell` (or `/C/Users/<username>/.roswell`),
 not `~/.roswell/`.

 ### Download and Setup SBCL-Librarian